-The 2019 edition of Cities100 will provide recognition for 100 of the boldest projects from leading cities around the world working to address sustainability and build a greener future.
-The publication will highlight solutions that are replicable and scalable, working to lower emissions and address the issues that cities face as a result of global climate change.
+The 2019 edition of Cities100 provides recognition for 100 of the boldest projects from leading cities around the world working to address sustainability and build a greener future.
+The publication highlights solutions that are replicable and scalable, working to lower emissions and address the issues that cities face as a result of global climate change.
 The final selection of 100 solutions will be announced at the C40 Mayor's Summit in Copenhagen in October 2019.

 Showing ground-breaking city solutions

 Cities100, now in its fourth year, is a publication by Nordic Sustainability and C40 Cities which seeks to identify, connect and communicate the most ground-breaking solutions to the problems of climate change that impact cities today.
 The final 100 city solutions will serve as a guide to creating the resilient and sustainable urban environments of the future.

 Ensure that cities demonstrating true leadership in addressing climate change are globally recognized;

 Share highly replicable ‘best practices’ across cities and draw attention to outstanding performances and integrated solutions that have achieved a high level of success.

 The Cities100 will give cities:

 Prestigious recognition on a global scale with the 100 selected projects announced during the C40 Mayors Summit 2019 in Copenhagen;